Last Updated on November 30, 2023 by Avia

 List of Native American Full Moon Names and Meanings

 Snow Moon: The full moon of February.
 At this time the northeastern regions can give up their heaviest of snowfalls.
 This full moon is also called the hunger or hungry moon because the grips of winter can make it another lean month for the belly of both man and beast.
 See also February Meaning and Symbolism

 Crow Moon or Magpie Moon: The Native American full moon names for March are largely based on these being considered the last full moons of winter; the crow caws its farewell to the season.
 Also known as the Worm Moon because they start to surface at this time, also signaling retreat of winter and the marching in of springtime.
+The full crow moon is full of meaning about transition and transformation.
 Also see my page on March Meaning and Symbolism

 Flower Moon: Full moon name of May.
 Quite simply, May brings bright brushes to paint the earth canvas with infinite flowers.
-In the full moon light of this month, the flowers are said to grow at night, and even dance in honor of the moon.
+In the full moonlight of this month, the flowers are said to grow at night, and even dance in honor of the moon.
+Get more about the full flower moon meaning of May here.

 Strawberry Moon: The Native American full moon names for June is also easy to understand.
-June is the picking time for strawberries, when their at their ripest and fullest.
-Picking by moonlight is said to honor the crops, and insure bigger bounty next picking season.
+June is the picking time for strawberries when they are at their ripest and fullest.
+Picking by moonlight is said to honor the crops, and ensure a bigger bounty next picking season.
+More about the strawberry moon meaning and the full moon of June here.

 Thunder Moon: Full moon of July.
 For these tribes, it was observed that this month is notorious for big booms of thunder and storms.
 Thus, the symbolic full moon name of “thunder moon.”
 Also referred to as Buck moon because deer begin forming their antlers at this time of year.
 Get more details about the Thunder Moon and the full moon of July meaning here.